gustavostuff/dialove/README.md

   * ```options```: table
     * A list of tables where each one is a string at index 1 and a function at index 2, as shown in the examples
   * ```image```: LÖVE [Image](https://love2d.org/wiki/Image)
-    * usually the character face
+    * Usually the character face
 </details>

 ---